Elfers in Pasco County, Florida — The American South (South Atlantic)

 Categories. • Agriculture • Industry & Commerce • Native Americans • Settlements & Settlers •

 Credits.
 This page was last revised on April 9, 2018.
 This page originally submitted on November 19, 2008, by Julie Szabo of Oldsmar, Florida.
-This page has been viewed 1,370 times since then.
+This page has been viewed 1,374 times since then and 5 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on November 19, 2008, by Julie Szabo of Oldsmar, Florida. • Bill Pfingsten was the editor who published this page.